zulip/zulip/docs/subsystems/dependencies.md

 responsible for generating `static/generated/pygments_data.js` so that our JavaScript markdown processor has access to the supported list.

-### Authors data

-Zulip maintains data on the developers who have contributed the most to the current version of Zulip in the /about page.
-These data are fetched using the GitHub API with `tools/fetch-contributor-data`.
-In development, it just returns some basic test data to avoid adding load to GitHub's APIs unnecessarily; it's primarily run as part of building a release tarball.

 ## Modifying provisioning

 When making changes to Zulip's provisioning process or dependencies,